 Then I caught motion in the corner of my eye.
 I turned back to the closet and peered in.
 “Alex, do you have a flashlight?”
 He did, and with it I studied the narrow confines of the closet.
 It seemed even smaller than it had when last I’d examined it, owing to all the boxes and junk that had accumulated since then.
 The back half was almost completely obscured behind crates of old books, but there was a gap.
 Through it, I could see the hole.

 The hole.
 I’d completely forgotten about it.
 Everything came rushing back, and then I noticed something else: a small scrap of something white.
-I immediately set about shifting the crates and boxes until I could squeeze through, and soon I was close enough to see.
+I set about shifting the crates and boxes until I could squeeze through, and soon I was close enough to see.
 A piece of torn fabric.
 It had been caught on one of the splinters at the hole’s edge.
 I thought back madly.
 In any of the times I’d been back there, had I caught my shirt?
 What about those stuffed toys; could it have been from them?
 No. I remembered clearly.
 This torn scrap had not been there before.

 I crept closer and shone my light down.
 What could fit down there?
 I wondered.
 An animal?
 A…a man?
 “Alex,” I ordered, “stay in bed.”
 I stuck my head into the jagged opening.
 There was a crawlspace, definitely large enough for me to navigate.
 I pulled my head out and entered again, this time feet-first, and found myself crouched in a low tunnel.
 I’d have been blind without my flashlight.

 Eventually I reached a turn, and here I discovered the first shock.
-There, between two of the beams and cradled in a bundle of wiring and plumbing, was a stuffed dog—not a real dog, but a toy.
-It’s belly had been split open, and the surrounding cobwebs were choked with stuffing.
+There, between two of the joists and cradled in a bundle of wiring and plumbing, was a stuffed dog—not a real dog, but a toy.
+It’s belly was split open, and the surrounding cobwebs were choked with stuffing.
 If I’d discovered it closer to the tunnel’s entrance, it wouldn’t have been quite so shocking, but here?
 I shone my light around the corner and saw that the tunnel came to an abrupt end after about ten feet.
 I might have turned back, but I thought I saw something.

 It was a bed.
 At least, that was the word my brain provided.
 “Nest” might have been more fitting, since it was just a tangle of dirty old sheets.
 There were more toys, also.
 They all showed signs of extreme age (abuse, my mind whispered).
-Here was a tail, there a body, where the head was was anyone’s guess.
+Here was a tail, there a body; where the head was was anyone’s guess.

 A pressure seemed to build in my skull as I studied the scene.
 This was wrong!
-I could barely comprehend it, but the only conclusion I could come to was someone lived here!
+I could barely comprehend it, but the only conclusion I could come to was that someone lived here!

 Daddy, he’s watching me.